bastienqueste/gliderad2cp/paper.md

 # Summary

 Oceanographers routinely measure ocean currents to understand and map the transport of ocean properties.
 Measuring currents is most commonly done using instrument called acoustic doppler current profilers (ADCP).
 These instruments emit shorts pings of sound and listen for the echoing soundwaves which bounce off of water molecules and suspended particles.
 These return echoes contain much valuable information.
 The delay between emission and receiving tells us distance to the particles, and the pitch change of the echo tells us the relative velocity of the particles to the sensor.
 Using multiple beams of sounds, the ADCP can determine 3-dimensional currents at range.
 ADCP are however limited by power and size; there is a direct trade-off between size, power and transducer capability.
-There is a also a trade-off between ping frequency and effective range before the soudn wave is attenuated.
+There is a also a trade-off between ping frequency and effective range before the sound wave is attenuated.
 Large ocean going vessels can carry low frequency ADCP with ranges of hundreds of meters down into the water column, but with resolutions in the tens of meters.

 Ocean gliders are small, low power, autonomous underwater vehicles which glider up and down in the water column, collecting measurements of ocean properties throughout.
 Ocean gliders now have the ability to carry small ADCP such as the Nortek Glider AD2CP, with 4 beams and a frequency of 1MHz.
 The high frequency means that the sensor can only measure currents up to approximately 15 m away from the glider; however as the glider travels up and down through the water column, coverage is possible down to the glider's full depth.
 The key difficulty comes as the ADCP measure ocean currents relative to the glider, rather than relative to ground.
 As the glider's velocity is an order of magnitude greater than ocean current velocities in most areas, a different form of processing is required known as the lowered ADCP method.
 This toolbox collects successive measurements of ocean currents as the glider profiles up and down and performs the following steps, proividing figures for easy assessment of processing quality:
 - Clean the ADCP data and remove bad measurements.